thamires-rodrigues/thamires-rodrigues/README.md

-Olá! 👋
+Hello! 👋

-- ⚡  Cursando Técnico em Informática
+- ⚡ Studying to be a computer technician
-- 🌱 Estudando Desenvolvimento Web
+- 🌱 Learning Web Development
-- 📫 E-mail para contato: thamires.rodrigues89@outlook.com
+- 📫 E-mail: thamires.rodrigues89@outlook.com
-- 😄 Buscando formas de conhecimento
+- 😄 knowledge is power and I want to be powerful